vespertineSiren/java-bookstore/README.md

 * authors
   * authorid - long primary key
-  * lastname - String last name of the author
+  * lname - String last name of the author
-  * firstname - String first name of the author
+  * fname - String first name of the author

 There is a many to many relationship between authors and books.
 A book may have many authors while an author may write many books.